 Firenock has 3 main functions of circuits; Hunting (H), Target (T), and Intermittent(I).
-Hunting will continuously light till battery runs out or you manually switch it off; target will stay lit around 17 seconds once you shot the arrow and then switch off automatically by itself to allow shooter to make the next shot; while Intermittent will stay lit for 6 seconds then blink till battery runs out or when you manually switch it off.
+Hunting will continuously light till battery runs out or you can manually switch it off; target will stay lit around 17 seconds once you shot the arrow and then switch off automatically by itself to allow shooter to make the next shot; while Intermittent will stay lit for 6 seconds then blink till battery runs out or when you manually switch it off.

 Below is a comparison table to show the differencesbetween Firenock G series and other brand lighted nock: